FabienCoutant/SparkUp/AVOIDING_COMMON_ATTACKS.md

 * Using timestamp comparison (>, <, >=, <=) instead of strict equal

-* Our application isn't impacted by the 15 seconds rule
+* Our application isn't impacted by the 15 seconds rule because the minimum time between action and deadline is 7 days.

 ## Overflow and Underflow

-We are avoiding this attack directly by using solidity v0.8.x ([reference](https://docs.soliditylang.org/en/v0.8.0/080-breaking-changes.html#silent-changes-of-the-semantics))
+We are avoiding this attack directly by using solidity version greater than 0.8.0 ([reference](https://docs.soliditylang.org/en/v0.8.0/080-breaking-changes.html#silent-changes-of-the-semantics))

 ## Accessing Private Data